Freedom and access to verify a WSMP

 - incorrect WSMP details.

-All critical non-compliances must be reported to MPI within 24 hours of the verification visit.
+All critical non-compliances must be reported to MPI within 24 hours of becoming aware of the issue.

 Corrective action requests

 When a verifier identifies a non-compliance, a corrective action request is issued.

 The corrective action will need to be completed by an agreed date.